chelspark/Travel-Expenses-App/README.md

         firebase login:ci

+(it generates a user-specific token and it generates a new, unique token every time run it)
 - It will open a browser window to log in to Firebase.

 - After login, you'll get a long token string like: